westonplatter/dockerfiles/README.md

 # dockerfiles
-Just a hog-pog of Dockerfile goodness
+Just a hodgepodge of Dockerfile goodness